Pilot-Khadka/Machine_Learning_Projects/README.md

 K-Means is an unsupervised clustering algorithm used to partition data into 'k' distinct clusters.
 It aims to minimize the distance between data points within each cluster while maximizing the distance between different clusters.

-### Artificial Neural Networks (ANN)

-ANN is a powerful machine learning technique inspired by the structure and function of the human brain.
-It consists of interconnected nodes (neurons) organized in layers to learn complex patterns and make predictions.

 ## Installation

 To run the code in this repository, follow these steps: